 Job Responsibilities Tasks Performed on a Regular Basis Points 1 Trains a.
 Assists in providing on the job training to other employees 4 b.
 Assists in providing orientation to work process, job requirements, and use of technology to new employees 2 c.
 Advises manager of problems encountered in training and orienting employees 2 2 Coordinates a.
-Coordinates the work of at least two 4 bargaining unit employees OR Coordinates the work of at least four or 5 bargaining unit employees , b.
-Coordinates the work of numerous student workers, temporary and/or casual employees 2 c.
-Sets priorities for the day's work and monitors 2 work flow d.
-Notifies manager of problems preventing 1 completion of work ^ 3 Schedule management a.
-Performs scheduling of complex tasks or projects 2 A THE REAL PROPERTY AND A STATE OF THE STATE b.
-Coordinates logistical support for events and conferences (food, hotel, participant materials, rooms, equipment, registration) 2 William 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 c.
-Plans itineraries and makes travel arrangements for faculty members and/or officers 2 4 Acts as liaison a.
-With students, parents or employees (advising and counseling on academic choices or benefits) 3 Arraman Arrama b.
-With other schools and departments within the University (on complex administrative or financial matters) 2 c.
+Coordinates the work of at least two bargaining 4 unit employees OR or Coordinates the work of at least four bargaining unit employees 5 b.
+Coordinates the work of numerous student workers, temporary and/or casual employees 2 Sets priorities for the day's work and monitors work flow 2 d.
+Notifies manager of problems preventing 1 completion of work I 3 Schedule a.
+Performs scheduling of complex tasks or 2 management projectsb.
+Coordinates logistical support for events and conferences (food, hotel, participant materials, rooms, equipment, registration)c.
+Plans itineraries and makes travel arrangements for faculty members and/or officers 2 2 4 Acts as liaison a.
+With students, parents or employees (advising and counseling on academic choices or benefits)b.
+With other schools and departments within the 3 University (on complex administrative or financial matters)c.
 With outside vendors or contractors (soliciting bids, purchasing, billing and receiving) 2 d.
 Makes purchases of supplies and/or equipment within guidelines (over \$500) 1 TOTAL 32

 The employee will participate in an annual discussion with his/her manager to review the above checklist of duties and to verify that the employee continues to perform the above duties in a satisfactory manner.
-If the manager determines that the employee continues to perform the above duties in a satisfactory manner, the employee will continue receiving the differential.
+If the manager determines that the employee continue to perform the above duties in a satisfactory manner, the employee will continue receiving the differential.
 The manager's determination that the employee no longer performs these duties may be grieved through the grievance procedure.